neopragma/provision-lightweight-development-environments/README.md

 For most purposes, the instance will be usable as a 512 MB VM, and can be containerized or loaded onto a small computer such as a Raspberry Pi.
 The instance can run with any [hypervisor](hypervisor.md).

+This came about when I asked myself whether we really "need" a hefty system loaded to the gills with various IDEs.
+Taking stock of the laptop I was working with at the time, I noted 25 IDEs were installed.
+There were mainstream ones like IntelliJ IDEA and VSCode, and also a number of specialized ones such as Arduino Studio and Eiffel Studio.

+What would the _opposite_ sort of development environment look like, and how would the work flow _feel_ in comparison to today's typical IDE-dependent work flow?

+If that seemed practical, then what would it take to enable a painless, quick, "no-brainer" sort of setup procedure to spin up such an environment and tailor it to different development needs?

 ## Command-line and keyboard orientation

 In principle, you don't need a graphical environment at all to use this setup.
 You have six ttys so you can have up to six command lines open at a time, and the NeoVim editor feels very much like a full-screen graphical editor.
 It can open a terminal panel and you can also enter individual commands from within the editor.